podviaznikov/podviaznikov.com/resources/books/2016-10-24-postman-building-a-bridge-to-the-18th-century.md

 &nbsp;

-> "Mythinfomration" is an almost religious conviction that at the root of our difficulties - social, political, ecological, psychological - it the fact that we do not have enough information.
+> "Mythinformation" is an almost religious conviction that at the root of our difficulties - social, political, ecological, psychological - it the fact that we do not have enough information.
 This, in spite of everyone's having access to books, newspapers, magazines, radios, television, movies, photographs, videos, CDs, billboards, telephones, junk mail, and, recently, the Internet.

 &nbsp;